 I can’t tell you how many times a quick jello poke cake has come to my rescue when needing to make an impressive dessert with little advance notice.
 It comes together so easily and consists of just 5 ingredients, one of them being a boxed cake mix which means I’m already ahead of the game.

-The bright lemon flavor makes this cake one of the best lemon desserts!
-It’s made with a lemon cake base that is poked so that the lemon jello mixture can soak through.
+The bright lemon flavor makes this cake one of the best lemon desserts along with lemon icebox pie and this lemon meringue pie recipe!
+It’s made with a refreshing lemon cake base that is poked so that the lemon jello mixture can soak through.
 It is then chilled and topped with your choice of homemade whipped cream or cool whip.
-Served chilled, it is refreshing, light, and airy!

 Why Make This Lemon Poke Cake?

 - Variations: You can use whatever flavor of jello you want!
 Lemon of course pairs well with lemon cake but so does blueberry, raspberry, strawberry, and orange.
 The color contrast looks pretty too.

 - Easy to make!
 As easy and quick as it is to make, it’s a great make-ahead cake too!
 It’s served chilled, and the longer it sits, the more the flavors get absorbed.

-- Everyone loves it: It’s a crowd favorite and always a hit at parties and just as great for a weekend baking project with the kids.
+- Everyone loves it: This light and airy cake is a crowd favorite and always a hit at parties and just as great for a weekend baking project with the kids.